mjon/WildCounts/_count/what/what-to-count-intro.md

 ## Natural born counters

 Inside each one of us is an exceptional hunter gather.
 Our ancestors needed extraordinary powers of observation to thrive.
 They walked, or sailed, into the unknown and made it their own.
 That required working out how to use the wild species around them, and to anticipate where and when those species could be found.
-This hard won knowledge still forms the foundations of the foods, fibres, and pharmaceuticals driving our civilization today.
+This hard won knowledge still forms the foundations of the foods, fibres, and pharmaceuticals driving our civilisation today.

 These skills of discovery are still needed today.
 We need them to understand and anticipate the changes in wild nature being caused by our actions.
 While we have reached all of the farthest reaches of our planet, the near future is an increasingly unfamiliar unknown.
 To successfully navigate the world through this period of rapid and unpredictable environmental change, we need **your** powers of observation.
 Machines can help but the personal dedication and expertise of people, like you, are essential.

-Natural ecosystems are complex; forecasting how the nature in your neighborhood is reacting to environmental changes requires counts.
+Natural ecosystems are complex; forecasting how the nature in your neighbourhood is reacting to environmental changes requires counts.
 Counting the wild can also be a satisfying, and entertaining, as it connects you into the rhythms, and drama, of your local wild nature.

 But what, exactly, should you count?